Cadhig/BookNest/README.md

 ## ⚙️ Installation & Setup

-To view this application on the web, click <a href="https://booknest-frontend-production.up.railway.app/">here</a>
+To view this application on the web, click <a target="_blank" href="https://booknest-frontend-production.up.railway.app/">here</a>

 To run this project locally, follow these steps: